joe-siyuan-qiao/ViP-DeepLab/semkitti-dvps/README.md

 The filenames of the depth annotations include the focal length in the last segment.
 For example, the focal length of `000000_000000_depth_718.8560180664062.png` is 718.8560180664062.
+Depth maps are multiplied by 256 and saved as uint16 PNG images.

 To evaluate the DVPQ performance,
 ```bash